vlandham/arty_data_vis_intro/README.md

 ## What is Data Visualization?

 * complicated question
-   * many consumers and many producers of visual
+  * many consumers and many producers of visual works

-- the role of data visualization is to communicate (data) meaning through stories.
+* the role of data visualization is to communicate (data) meaning through stories.

+Definition from an old Scott Murray presentation.

+"Stories" is a strange word here - for the non-artist - but let's go with it.

-- one story
+* one story
-- 1000s of stories
+* 100s of stories

+* excluded for now
- - what is data?
+  * what is data?
- - data is biased. data vis is biased
+  * data is biased. data vis is biased

-- data design as a process not a product
+* data design as a process not a product
- -- data visualizations are visual solutions to data driven problems
+  * data visualizations are visual solutions to data driven problems

-What is (a) Data Visualization?
+## What is (a) Data Visualization?

-- a visualization is a product of a data design process -- can be effective
+* a visualization is a product of a data design process
+ * can be effective
-  -- or ineffective
+ * or ineffective

-(success or failure)

-Tips for Effective Visualizations
+## Tips for Effective Visualizations

-Clarify What And Why
+## Clarify What And Why

-- First step of a process
+* First step of a process

-- Define what you are trying to communicate
+* Define what you are trying to communicate
  (broad or specific)

-- Starts with who you are trying to communicate to (your audience)
+* Starts with who you are trying to communicate to (your audience)